mhtaldmr/socialNetwork/README.md

-# TP .Net Week 3 SQL
+# Social Network DB Created.

 This project is an example of using MSSQL and SQL Queries.